 Gather the ingredients.

 Combine all of the ingredients in a blender.
 Blend until smooth.

 Pour and serve with a smoothie straw for easier drinking.

-- Other protein powders will work for this recipe, but you won't have the chocolatey flavor.
-Try vanilla powder for a lightly nutty and sweet shake.
+- Other protein powders will work for this recipe, but you won't have the chocolaty flavor.
+Try vanilla powder for a slightly nutty and sweet shake.

 - If you're using peanut butter instead of peanut powder, you can swap it for almond butter or cashew butter.

 - Old-fashioned oats are also known as rolled oats.
 Quick-cooking oats will also work, just measure out slightly less.
 Note that old-fashioned oats are slightly healthier since they contain a little more fiber and protein per cup than instant oats.

 - You could also add a small frozen ripe banana or frozen berries (raspberries and strawberries would be great) to this recipe instead of the ice cubes for a more complex flavor.
 Just add a little more milk so the shake is not too thick.
 Bananas make a great shake thickener and are a nice natural sweetener too.
 Keep in mind that your protein powder might have quite a bit of sweetener already.